Shockwave4546/FRC-2016/README.md

 -PDP gives an unclearable sticky fault

-Check CAN bus order: TODO get proper order from Will
+Check CAN bus order: RIO-SRX 2-SRX 3-PCM-SRX 1-SRX 0-PDP

 -Bridge connection is active, but no robot communication